aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 The basic user experience is this
 1. User constructs a client object, registering Gazelle intercepts
 2. User calls client methods as normal*
-3. Gazelle interceptors call one of the below functions to transform a request, then encrypts the request as necessary.
+3. Gazelle interceptors might call one of the below functions to transform a request, then encrypts the request as necessary.
-4. Gazelle interceptors decrypts the response as necessary, then call one of the functions below to transform the response.
+4. Gazelle interceptors decrypt the response as necessary, then might call one of the functions below to transform the response.
 5. User recieves the reposnse.

-* Except for query; where instead of client.query(request) the user must call GazelleQuery(client, request)
+* Except for query; where instead of client.query(request) the user must call DynamoDBEncryptionInterceptor.query(client, request)

 #### Indexing

 When a request is made to create a Index for a source field, instead the index must be created on the scan beacon field.

-When the config changes, a special API call must be made to create any necessary additional indexes.
+When the projection contains a source field, the scan beacon field is also included in the projection.

+It can be dangerous to specify a projection other than ALL, because decryption requires the presense of all signed fields that were present when the record was written.

 #### Writing

-Whenever a record is written, if the source field is written then the scan beacon field must also be written, containing the Scan Beacon Hash of the plain text of the source field.
+Whenever a record is written, if the source field is written then the scan beacon field must also be written.
 That is, for every encrypted attribute with a scan beacon, an additonal attribute is written.

-It is a error to attempt to write a source attribute with the same name as a scan beacon field.
+It is a error to attempt to write a source attribute starting with the gazelle prefix.

 #### Reading